oban-bg/oban/README.md

 - **Resilient Queues** — Failing queries won't crash the entire supervision tree, instead they trip a circuit breaker and will be retried again in the future.

-- **Job Killing** — Jobs can be killed in the middle of execution regardless of which node they are running on.
+- **Job Canceling** — Jobs can be canceled in the middle of execution regardless of which node they are running on.
 This stops the job at once and flags it as `discarded`.

 - **Triggered Execution** — Database triggers ensure that jobs are dispatched as